Back to Blog

 Fire Risk Statistics:

-While exact numbers are hard to pin down, Florida fire departments report dozens of AC-related fires annually attributed to wildlife, with iguanas being a growing cause in South Florida.
+While exact statistics are difficult to compile, Florida fire departments report dozens of AC-related fires annually attributed to wildlife intrusion, with iguanas representing a rapidly growing cause in South Florida counties.
+As iguana populations continue exploding, this fire risk escalates proportionally.

 Case Study - Coral Gables: